cocos/cocos-ccbuild/README.md

 - To support build cache management
 - To support generating ts engine for AOT optimization on Open Harmony
 - To support API generation
+- To support API report
+- To support API document model generation
 - To support build modular engine
 - More human-friendly log info
 -